I get it; it seems so unreal when you hear of musicians making thousands of dollars from YouTube.

 It doesn’t matter if you grow a massive audience on YouTube, at the end of the day you don’t own that platform.

 And I’m sure you’ve heard the horror stories of YouTube closing down channels just because.
-It doesn’t mean it’s going to happen to you but having your own blog where you can have your music, it’s always a safe bet.
+It doesn’t mean it’s going to happen to you, but having your own website as a musician where you can have your music is always a safe bet.

-Start a blog where you can house your music and where you can start a conversation, trust me, you’re going to thank me later.
+Start a website where you can house your music and where you can start a conversation.
+Trust me, you’re going to thank me later.

 You’ve probably heard of Patreon or seen a lot of YouTubers use it to make money online.
 This is what Patreon says they can help you make money as a musician on YouTube: